 The Downtown Development Office is located in the heart of Rome.
-Nestled in the Carnegie Building at 607 Broad Street, Downtown Development is fully devoted to the revitalization of the downtown district.
+Currently, nestled in the Rome Area History Museum building at 303 Broad Street, Downtown Development is fully devoted to the revitalization of the downtown district.
 The Director staffs the Rome Downtown Development Authority (DDA), oversees the Main Street Program, and the parking program.
 The office also serves as a ready point of contact for prospects, project management, and administering the downtown revolving loan fund.
 We offer many programs and services to help better the downtown community.
 Other staff members include a parking manager, enforcement officer, and administrative personnel.

 Office of Downtown Development